 Social media, most notably Instagram, has turned ordinary consumers into avid and voluntary content creators.
 Anyone with a modest social media presence now possesses value in the photos and videos that they choose to create and share, or in other words, just about everyone has “social currency”.
 In fact, approximately 52% of social media users post at least once a month about products they’ve purchased; creating enormous value for brands.
 Despite this universal trend, the only people currently cashing in are a small percentage of the population who describe themselves as “influencers”.
-Until this point, there has been no way for the ordinary consumer to benefit from sharing their favorite products or services.
+Until guru.club, there has been no way for the ordinary, authentic consumer to benefit from sharing their favorite products or services.
 Customers expect great deals, strong relationships with brands, and to be part of that brands mission and culture.

 How it Works

-Customers, or gurus as they are called, purchase a product on the marketplace at full retail price.
-When they post a story or a post on Instagram tagging the brand, guru.club automatically confirms the post has been left up for 24 hours and compensates them with a rebate from the brand that is immediately deposited into their account. gurus can also earn extra store credit as a tip for a post or story that is exemplary.
+Customers, or gurus as they are called, purchase a product or on the marketplace at full retail price.
+When they post a story or a post on Instagram tagging the brand, guru.club automatically confirms the post has been left up for 24 hours and compensates them with a rebate from the brand that is deposited into their bank account. gurus can also earn extra store credit as a tip for a post or story that is exemplary.

 For shoppers, this approach leads to a highly motivated group of customers who take pride in monetizing their social media presence while enjoying the status of working with brands.
 The cashback rebate is “found money” that simply didn’t exist before guru.club.
 The process is a game-like experience with gratifying rewards.

-For direct to consumer brands, guru.club turns their marketing programs from a cost center to a profit center.
+For brands, guru.club turns their marketing programs from a cost center to a profit center.
 After gaining all the benefits from their alliance with gurus, including brand awareness, customer input (first party data) and ownership of user generated content, brands can still make a profit from the transaction.
-Best of all, this entire transaction is conducted on a self-serve basis by the brand.
+Best of all, this entire system is conducted on a self-serve basis by the brand.
 Within minutes, brands can select which products to sell, set the rebates, and distribute tips at a level that they deem appropriate.
-The brand pays no introductory costs and is only charged a 15% fee by guru.club when a transaction occurs.
+The direct to consumer brands pay no introductory costs and are only charged a 15% fee by guru.club after a transaction occurs.
 For brick & mortar establishments such as restaurants and fitness centers, the service is free.